alexharri/website/posts/icelandic-developer-survey-2024.md

 ## Demographics

 425 developers responded to the survey.
-With only a few thousand software developers in Iceland, this constitutes a significant chunk of developers.
+With only a few thousand software developers in Iceland, this constitutes a significant chunk of our developers.

 ### Age